moonwalker/mrm-presets/README.md

 ```

 ### How is working

+When running `bump` command, `release-it` will do the following steps locally:

-1. the package version will be updated
+1. set a new package version
   - on master, a new semver version will be inferred based on [Angular conventional changelog format](https://github.com/conventional-changelog/conventional-changelog/blob/master/packages/conventional-changelog-angular/README.md)
   - on a branch, a new beta tag will be generated

   The version can be manually set by choosing the custom version option.

-2. the commit will be tagged
+2. tag the commit
+3. push the code & tags
-3. a Github release will be generated (`GITHUB_TOKEN` required)
+4. create a Github release(`GITHUB_TOKEN` required)

-4. code will be pushed
-5. CI will publish the package
+CI will run the publish flow for tagged commits.

 ## pre-flight-check